 Financing sources have three major categories, namely public funds, private funds and rest of the world funds.
 In case of public funds, at federal level the Ministry of Finance is the source of funding which provides the money to civil government and military part.
 For provincial government, the provincial finance departments provide the money.
 And in case of local bodies/district government, there are district government and cantonment boards that spend on health in their respective jurisdiction areas.
 The last category of the public funds is Autonomous Bodies/Corporations working under federal and provincial governments.
-They spend money on the health care of their employees (reimbursements) as well as on own health care facilities.
+They spend money on the health care of their employees through reimbursements/insurance and own health care facilities.

 FS.2 shows all the private entities which are providing funds for health care.
 FS.2 is further categorized in employer funds and household funds.
 The household funds are net of reimbursements from employers and insurance companies (claims) but include insurance premiums.
 Employers are providing funds in three ways.
 They are contributing through occupancy health care (which is neglected in NHA due to lack of data), through social security (managed by ESSIs) or through health insurance of their employees (group insurance).
 However, insurance figure here is a lump sum which also includes the premiums paid by individual households.
-Disaggregated data is not available, but according to experts' opinion group insurance/ insurance through employer has the major share in insurance expenditures.
-The lump sum figure has fully been put under employers' funds.
+Disaggregated data is not available, but according to expert's opinion group insurance/ insurance through employer has the major share in insurance expenditures.